JinXins/JinXins/README.md

 ## Hi!
 Welcome to my Github 🥳
 Hi, I'm Xin Jin.
-A Master's Degree Candidate at Chongqing Technology and Business University.
-Currently, I'm focus on Mixup data augmentation and vein identification.
-Meanwhile, I am seeking visiting students in the computer vision lab.
+A final year master student at Chongqing Technology and Business University.
+Currently, I'm focus on Computer Vision, Biometric and Data augmentation.
+Meanwhile, I am seeking a Phd position.
 - 🔭 I’m currently working on **Data Augmentation (Mixup)** and **Vein Identification (Palm-Vein)**.
 - 📫 How to reach me: You can drop me email **jinxin20001118@163.com**.
 - 😄 Pronouns: I am seeking opportunities for PhD position in computer vision or data-centric tasks.
 In the meantime, you are more than welcome to discuss Data Augmentation related ideas or questions with me.